hoshisabi/LunchAndLearn/UPGRADE_TASK.md

 **File**: `LunchAndLearn/migrate_to_priority.py` (NEW)

 **Must-haves**:
-- Convert existing `IsUrgent` boolean to Priority enum
+- Read from the updated CSV file to populate the database with Priority values
-- Create automatic backup with timestamp
+- Create automatic backup of the original CSV with timestamp
+- Create automatic backup of the database before migration
 - Provide rollback functionality with `--rollback` flag
 - Report conversion statistics (how many of each priority level)
 - Handle both fresh and partially-migrated databases

 **What the AI tool should do**:
-- Create comprehensive migration with error handling
+- Create comprehensive migration script that reads CSV and inserts into database
-- Include backup/restore logic
+- Include backup/restore logic for both CSV and database
 - Add command-line argument parsing
-- Provide clear user feedback
+- Provide clear user feedback on migration progress

 ---

-### Subtask 2c: Update Python Client (2-3 min)
+### Subtask 2c: Update Seed Script & Client (2-3 min)
+**Files**:
+- `LunchAndLearn/seed_database.py` (modify)
-**File**: `LunchAndLearn/client.py` (modify)
+- `LunchAndLearn/client.py` (modify)

 **Changes needed**:

+**seed_database.py**:
+- Update to read Priority values from `issues.csv` instead of hardcoded data
+- Use csv module to read and parse the file
+- Insert CSV data directly into the database
+- Provide feedback on how many issues were loaded from CSV

+**client.py**:
 - Replace `--urgent` / `--no-urgent` flags with `--priority low|medium|high`
 - Update `get_issues()` method to accept priority parameter
 - Update table format to show Priority instead of Urgent
 - Add emoji indicators in simple format (🔴=High, 🟡=Medium, 🟢=Low)

 **What the AI tool should do**:
+- Update seed script to read CSV file using Python's csv module
-- Update argument parsing
+- Update argument parsing in client.py
 - Modify API call parameters
-- Enhance output formatting with priority levels
+- Enhance output formatting with priority levels and emojis

 ---